-When you’re a small home service business it can feel like you have the weight of the company on your shoulders.
-Not only performing duties that your customers require, but you also have all the backend obligations.
-Wearing that hat means that you must stay plugged-in to all aspects of company operations.
-It can be challenging to keep track of all of these moving parts.
+It can be challenging to keep track of all of the moving parts in your small business.
 If there is one area where you simply can’t afford to make a mistake, it’s in the handling of finances.
-WHERK Home Service Software is helping businesses like yours control, manage and report on their finances.
+WHERK Home Service Software is helping businesses like yours control, manage, and report on their finances.
 Here are just a few ways showing how.